Paradox as Gift to Open the Prophetic Heart

 [2] Olds, Douglas B. 2023.
 Architectures of Grace in Pastoral Care: Virtue as the Craft of Theology beyond Strategic and Authoritative Biblicism, Appendix I. Wipf and Stock.

 [4] Esse: The essence of being as a dynamic, divinely oriented entelechy—an inner directedness toward alignment with the Creator’s intention.
-It resists the false fixity of “nature” as culturally constructed norm, instead grounding human identity in a moral and metaphysical movement that transcends mere biological or social determination.
+The human trustee potentiated to reflect the divine conation to sustain ongoing creation on a regenerating earth.
+Where the divine essence of heart bridges to the renewability of the earth by processive Spiritual undertakings.
+Esse resists a false fixity of “nature” as culturally constructed norm, instead grounding human identity in a moral and metaphysical movement that transcends mere biological or social determination.
 True esse unfolds through grace-led becoming, not inherited convention.

 [5] Gravity and Grace (1947).